 This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.

-Always necessary to have is a pair of Tow Mirrors in order to see what is going on behind your camper.
+It is necessary to have a pair of Tow Mirrors in order to see what is going on behind your camper.

 Get the packing and tool list